Sakyi-Ken/DSA-Journey/code-signal/Lesson-3/readme.md

 # K-th Smallest or Largest Number

+## Time Complexity

+- Naive approaches have O(n^2) time complexity.
+- Efficient solution using Sorted has O(nlogn) time complexity.
+- More efficient solution using Quick sort has O(n) time complexity.

 _`The k-th largest element is at position (n - k + 1) when counting from the smallest.`_

 **Step-by-step derivation**